 “A spacious three-bedroom home can often be reconfigured to four bedrooms and allow a family to have a more efficient layout without needing to leave the home they love,” he says.
 “We recommend laying out your floor plan with a designer and seeing if a reconfiguration could make sense.
 It is often much less disruptive and expensive than a move, and may solve your problems.”

 If you can’t find a spot for a new room?
 “Maybe it is time to sell,” he says.

 4. Will only a move be enough?

 Does your current home have what you consider to be a serious problem?
-It could be neighbours you can’t tolerate, a not-so-great school catchment area or a cramped physical setting – including home and garden – that will never meet the needs of your growing family.
+It could be neighbors you can’t tolerate, a not-so-great school district or a cramped physical setting — including home and yard — that will never meet the needs of your growing family.

 If that’s the case, you really have just one choice: Move.